haukesteffen/NatPredictor/README.md

 # Name Nationality Predictor

 A PyTorch-based RNN model for predicting a person’s nationality based solely on their name.
 This project processes a large dataset of names (from multiple CSV files), encodes names at the character level, and trains a multi-layer RNN.
 For downstream tasks, predicted country labels can be remapped (e.g., to UN Geoscheme regions) to reduce the number of output classes.
+Uses a [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) Wrapper and [MLflow](https://mlflow.org/) for logging training experiments.

 ## Features